-The Temple of Karnak is the same name of “Ipet-isu” that the ancient Egyptians called it.
-It is a city of temples built more than two thousand years ago and dedicated to the Theban snake of Amun, Mut and Khonsu.
+The Temple of Karnak is the same name as “Ipet-isu” that the ancient Egyptians called it.
+It is a city of temples built more than two thousand years ago and dedicated to the Theban snake of Amun, Mut, and Khonsu.

 This dilapidated place is still capable of overshadowing many wonders of the new world.

 For the mainly unschooled ancient Egyptian population, this could only have been the place of the gods.
 It is the most important religious building ever built, covering about 81 ha (1.5 km by 0.8 km), and was a place of pilgrimage for nearly 2,000 years.
 The area of the sacred enclosure of Amun alone is 25 ha and can hold ten average European cathedrals.
 The great temple at the center of Karnak is so big that St Peter’s, Milan, and Notre Dame Cathedrals would fit within its walls.

 The Hypostyle hall, at 54,000 sq. feet (16,459 meters) and that includes 134 columns, is still the largest room of any religious structure within the world.
 In addition to the main sanctuary, there are several smaller temples and a vast sacred lake – 423 feet in 252 feet (129 in 77 meters).
 The sacred barges of the Theban Triad once floated on the lake during the annual Opet centenary.
 The lake was enclosed by storerooms and living quarters for the priests, along with an aviary for aquatic birds.

 To achieve this magical renewal, the ancients held the cent of Opet annually in Karnak and Luxor.